Advanced Patch

 The first steps of configuring the Advanced Patch module have to be done in the Admin Section on the Patch Settings screen:

-You can define all necessary default values for your patch process on this screen including the management of pilot and patch groups by Custom Inventory, administrator and escalation email recipients, the vulnerability types you want to deploy and all time intervals or mimimum counts for devices in patch groups.
+You can configure all necessary default values for your patch process on this screen, including Default Patch Groups, the management of Pilot and Patch Groups via the Custom Inventory, administrator and escalation email recipients, the vulnerability types to deploy, and all time intervals or minimum device counts for Patch Groups.

-Tipp: Click on the (i) information buttons to get detailed instructions for every configurable option.
+Hover over the (i) icons to view detailed instructions for each configurable option.

 1. How many patch steps/pilot phases do I need?